AMReX-Astro/Castro/sphinx_docs/source/EOSNetwork.rst

 (Note: turning reactions off for problems where they're not required can help improve the efficiency).

-It is posisble to set the maximum and minimum temperature and density for allowing reactions to occur in a zone using the parameters `castro.react_T_min`, `castro.react_T_max`, `castro.react_rho_min` and `castro.react_rho_max`.
+It is possible to set the maximum and minimum temperature and density for allowing reactions to occur in a zone using the parameters `castro.react_T_min`, `castro.react_T_max`, `castro.react_rho_min` and `castro.react_rho_max`.